some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Service Discovery shall send out only REPETITIONS_MAX number of packets during the Repetition Phase.
+The Service Discovery shall send out only up to REPETITIONS_MAX entries during the Repetition Phase.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_867
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+Sending Find entries shall be stopped after receiving the corresponding Offer entries by jumping to the Main Phase in which no Find entries are sent.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_74